 Wine is by far the most popular alcoholic beverage in France, and the choice will vary according to region.
-Alsace is a world-renowned wine region and its famous "Route du Vin" (wine road) encompasses more than 100 wine producing villages between Strasbourg and Thann.
 Forget any preconceived ideas about Rieslings being sweet and nasty (perhaps you recall Black Tower or Blue Nun), as Alsace produces an excellent range of sophisticated white wines and some great champagne styles (Crémant) too.
+Some of these wines are so good that they never get the chance to leave Alsace and, of course, we will do all we can to maintain this tradition by tasting one or two...(or three or four!).
 Don't miss the delicious sweet dessert wine made with, Gewürtztraminer grapes.

 In elegant restaurants the wine list will be separate from the main menu, but in less opulent establishments will be printed on the back or along the side of the carte.
 The waiter will usually be glad to advise an appropriate choice.
 If in doubt, try the house wine; this will usually be less expensive and will always be the owner's pride.

-As well as producing fantastic wines, Alsace is also France's main beer brewing region, thanks primarily to breweries in and near Strasbourg, which include the international Fischer, Karlsbräu Kroenenbourg and Heineken, as well as plenty of artisanal microbreweries.
+Alsace is also France's main beer-producing region, thanks primarily to breweries in and near Strasbourg, which include the international Fischer, Karlsbräu Kroenenbourg and Heineken, as well as plenty of artisanal microbreweries.